kognise/obsidian-aviation/FAR/Volume 1/C Aircraft/0029 Airworthiness standards  transport category rotorcraft.md

 ### §29.801   Ditching.

-\(a\) If certification with ditching provisions is requested, the rotorcraft must meet the requirements of this section and §[[Volume 1/C Aircraft/0029 Airworthiness standards  transport category rotorcraft.md#§29.807   Passenger emergency exits.|§29.807]](d), 29.1411 and 29.1415.
+\(a\) If certification with ditching provisions is requested, the rotorcraft must meet the requirements of this section and [[Volume 1/C Aircraft/0029 Airworthiness standards  transport category rotorcraft.md#§29.807   Passenger emergency exits.|§§29.807]](d), 29.1411 and 29.1415.

 \(b\) Each practicable design measure, compatible with the general characteristics of the rotorcraft, must be taken to minimize the probability that in an emergency landing on water, the behavior of the rotorcraft would cause immediate injury to the occupants or would make it impossible for them to escape.